.env · security

 Rails Secret Key Generator

-Generate SECRET_KEY_BASE and RAILS_MASTER_KEY for Ruby on Rails — hex-encoded, matching what rails secret andopenssl rand -hex 16 produce.
-Runs entirely in your browser.
+Generate SECRET_KEY_BASE and RAILS_MASTER_KEY for Ruby on Rails in your browser.
+Matches rails secret output.
+Nothing is uploaded.

 SECRET_KEY_BASE (128 hex chars)